-Very occasionally, newborn babies and pregnant people become very ill with the flu.
+Occasionally, newborn babies and pregnant people become very ill with the flu.
 They can even end up in hospital.
 If you get vaccinated against the flu during pregnancy, your baby will be less likely to catch the flu.
-And if you or your baby do catch the flu, you will usually become less ill.
-The flu vaccination is safe for you and for your child.
-You can only get a flu vaccination when you are at least 22 weeks pregnant, and only between 15 October and 1 March.
+You will be protected as well.
+The flu vaccination is safe for you and for your baby.
+You can get a flu vaccination when you are at least 22 weeks pregnant in the flu season between 15 October and 1 March.
 Your midwife or gynaecologist will tell you more about the flu vaccination.